 This course presents an intensive study of the artistic periods from the Prehistoric Age to the Gothic Era.
-Art is stylistically and contextually analyzed.
 Strong emphasis is placed on the student's ability to approach art through oral and written components as well as critical thinking.